Released: Adnan Syed murder conviction vacated, judge rules

 According to a partner with Rosenberg Martin Greenberg, a retrial could be a "challenge," due to witnesses potentially being unavailable nearly 20 years after the incident happened.
 He also said the decision today is not a guarantee that Syed will be free —even if both parties come to the same request.

-"Serial" announced producer Sarah Koenig was in the courtrooom for the hearing, and a new episode of the podcast will be released Tuesday.
+"Serial" announced producer Sarah Koenig was in the courtroom for the hearing, and a new episode of the podcast will be released Tuesday.

 for more features.